 Iran is the largest fishery producer in the region, with a 2,440 km coastline along the Persian Gulf and Oman Sea, and a 740 km coastline in the north along the southern part of the Caspian Sea.There are many fish landing areas in southern Iran, distributed all along the coastline, and despite gradually increasing effort, the total catch has fluctuated in recent years.

 Five of the eight species of existing turtles in the world live in the waters of the Persian Gulf and the Sea of Oman.
 Two species of eagle turtles

 and green turtles lay their eggs on the coasts and islands of Iran.
 These two turtles live on the coasts of islands such as Hormuz, Lark, Qeshm, and shallow coastal areas, and their main spawning sites are on the islands of Hormuz, Hengam, Farur, Shidur, Lavan, and Kish.
 Fishing activities, the presence of garbage, sewage and oil pollution is poisoning the Persian Gulf turtle population.

-Dolphins and whales are among the mammals that live in the Persian Gulf and the Sea of Oman.
+Dolphins and whales are among the mammals that live in this gulf and the Sea of Oman.
 Bottlenose dolphins, as well as Porpoises live

 in the south of Qeshm Island, near the islands of Hengam, Salarak and Hormuz – Places that are exposed to various dangers.